gbouras13/CRS_Saureus_Evolutionary_Landscape/README.md

 Introduction
 --------------------

-This repository holds the code base for Houtak & Bouras et al, 'The Intra-Host Evolutionary Landscape And Pathoadaptation Of Persistent *Staphylococcus aureus* In Chronic Rhinosinusitis' (doi TBA).
+This repository holds the code base for Houtak & Bouras et al, 'The Intra-Host Evolutionary Landscape And Pathoadaptation Of Persistent *Staphylococcus aureus* In Chronic Rhinosinusitis' available on bioRxiv [here](https://doi.org/10.1101/2023.03.28.534496).

 This was a combined effort with [ghs101](https://github.com/ghs101), who lead the project.
 If you find any of this code useful for your research, feel free to copy, use or modify - but please cite the pre-print!

 You will need to have conda & snakemake installed to run the bulk of the analysis - the environments in the snakemake pipelines should automatically install.
 I have not included detailed installation instructions for the miscellaneous scripts or the structural locus deep dive - the instructions are contained in the relevant shell scripts (simple conda environments are recommended).
 For R, there are no installation instructions, but any package not found on CRAN or Bioconductor will have detailed installation instructions commented out (e.g. gggenomes) in the relevant script.

 Table of Contents
 -----------